yancarlos4500/MyScriptEdHomework-BIHS-Winter2014/homework/3-memory-game/README.md

   ``git commit -u -m "new homework"``
   <br/>
   ``git push origin master``
+3. At this point, log into your github and check your files are in your repository.
+If they're not, do not proceed.
-3. Go to http://clownfish.io and submit it.
+4. Go to http://clownfish.io and submit it.

 -----------------------